 A Brief History

 On August 21, 1897, Ransom Eli Olds founded the car company that became the first assembly line producer of automobiles in the world.
-Many people think it was Henry Ford, and of course he did make major strides in that direction, but Ransom Eli Olds was the first.
+Many people think it was Henry Ford that invented the moving assembly line for automobile production, and of course he did make major strides in that direction, but Ransom Eli Olds was the first.